tamzrod/modbus-replicator/docs/replicator_packet_composition_architecture.md

 No other part of the replicator may:

-- write header fields
+* Write header fields
-- calculate packet sizes
+* Calculate packet sizes
-- manipulate byte offsets
+* Manipulate byte offsets
-- encode version, flags, or area values
+* Encode version, flags, or area values

-All other components exchange **data**, never bytes.
+All other components exchange **typed data**, never raw bytes.

 ---